Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

 </adapters_conf>
 ```
 We have chosen TCP port <b>7001</b> for the request/response channel and TCP port <b>7002</b> for the asynchronous channel.
 Feel free to use different ports if such numbers are already used on your system.

-Notice the "<b>timeout</b>" parameter.
+Notice the `timeout` parameter.
 It sets the maximum time the Proxy Adapter will wait for a response from the Remote Adapter after issuing a request.
-The default value is 10 seconds, but in this case the Remote Adapter is played by humans, so I have configured a very high value (10 hours), to do relaxed experiments without the pressure of any timeouts.
+The default value is 10 seconds, but in this case the Remote Adapter is played by humans, so we have configured a very high value (10 hours), to do relaxed experiments without the pressure of any timeouts.

-Finally, let's deploy the simple Web resources.
-Create a "<b>HelloWorldSockets</b>" folder under the "Lightstreamer/pages" folder.
-Put in this new folder the "index.htm" file available from this project (the page is very similar to those of two previous articles; we just changed the Adapter name to "PROXY_HELLOWORLD_SOCKETS" and added the .setRequestedSnapshot("yes") line to always get the current state of the fields).
-Now we have to deploy the JavaSscript libraries used by our page.
-Let's create an "LS" folder under "HelloWorldSockets" and copy to it all the files located in "Lightstreamer/DOCS-SDKs/sdk_client_web/lib".
-For further details on the page deployment, please see [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript).

-## Let's Play ##
+## Install
+If you want to install a version of this demo in your local Lightstreamer Server, follow these steps.
+* Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
+* Get the `deploy.zip` file for the Lightstreamer version you have installed from [releases](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-socket/releases) and unzip it, obtaining the `deployment` folder.
+* Plug the Proxy Data Adapter into the Server: go to the `deployment/Deployment_LS` folder and copy the `SocketHelloWorld` directory and all of its files to the `adapters` folder of your Lightstreamer Server installation.
+* Alternatively you may plug the *robust* versions of the Proxy Data Adapter: go to the `deployment/Deployment_LS(robust)` folder and copy the `SocketHelloWorld` directory and all of its files into `adapters` folder of your Lightstreamer Server installation.

-Start Lightstreamer Server from a command or shell window (I will call this the "<b>log window</b>").
+* Launch Lightstreamer Server from a command or shell window (which we will call the *"log window"*).
+The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 You should see something like this:
 ```cmd
 [...]
 30.ott.13 17:07:22,227 < INFO> Lightstreamer Server 5.1.1 build 1623.2